Hosted by Federation of Freight Forwarders' Associations in India ( FFFAI)

 India will be in the top 5 economies of the world soon and each country would see a growth in the cargo movements between them and India.

-The Indian logistics industry is witnessing unprecedented development and expansion of its existing infrastructure and emergence of technology-specific logistics solutions coupled with support from numerous Government initiatives in the areas of trade and industry promotion, logistics infrastructure development and tax reforms.
+The Indian logistics industry is witnessing unprecedented development and expansion of its existing infrastructure.
+This is mainly because of the emergence of technology-specific logistics solutions coupled with support from numerous Government initiatives in the areas of trade and industry promotion, logistics infrastructure development, and tax reforms.

-It is estimated that the present volumes can grow up to four times in the near future.
-This will translateinto huge potential leading to transformational growth of the Indian logistics industry and can be a game-changer when added with value added services for the value-chain.
+It is estimated that the present volumes can grow upto four times in the near future.
+This will translate into a huge potential, leading to transformational growth of the Indian logistics industry, and can be a game-changer.

 India is an ideal place for investments in hard infrastructure, technology and basic Freight Forwarding services.
-With a clear licensing policy and set legal framework this democracy is the place to be in.
+With a clear licensing policy and legal framework, this democracy is the place to be in.

-Come September, New Delhi is the destination for international logistics providers to meet their trading partners in India, to explore and capitalize on opportunities to changing conditions and expand their businesses, during the 2018 FIATA World Congress, and have a peek to this vibrant and booming economy - India.
+Coming September, New Delhi is the destination for International logistics providers to meet their trading partners in India, to explore and capitalize on opportunities to changing conditions and expand their businesses, during the 2018 FIATA World Congress, and have a peek to this vibrant and booming economy - India.